smjeffery22/lighthouse-web-notes/Week-4-Notes.md

 ### ENTITY RELATIONSHIP DIAGRAM (ERD)
 * Graphical representation of the data requirements for a database
   * **Entity**
-    * Represents a person, palce or thing that you want tot rack in a database
+    * Represents a person, place or thing that you want to track in a database
     * Become a table in the database
     * Each occurrence of the entity is an 'entity instance'
       * Rows